richard-melvin/RiversOfSartar/4_Structured_Gameplay.md

 PCs will commonly be contestants on the same *side*.
 But if they are not, then the same rules work.

 Only those contestants participating in a given roll are the *involved contestants*.
 This will commonly not be all the contestant in a contest, and may be only two.
-For example an archer and a target, or a lawspeaker and a witness. for either, while the results of that roll will contirbute to the success of the battle or trial, only those invloved get to roll
+For example an archer and a target, or a lawspeaker and a witness.
+For either, while the results of that roll will contribute to the success of the battle or trial, only those invloved get to roll

-In a tactical challenge, additional rules apply to who gets to make what type of roll, and when; see [xxx] for details.
+In a tactical challenge, additional rules apply to who gets to make what type of roll, and when; see the next section for details.

 ### Types of Roll